tjohann/baalue_distcc/README.md

 TODO: check with pump and localhost removed from distcc/hosts

-use distcc to build baalued
+Use distcc to build baalued
 ---------------------------

 Here're some build times of baalued with and without using distcc.